JapanNeinpan/mentor-chatbot-backend/README.md

 # mentor-chatbot-backend

 In order for the backend to properly function.
-Create a .env file with necessary credentials
+Create a .env file in the root directory with necessary credentials.

-// .env
+// .env EXAMPLE

 DB_USER = {USERNAME}
 DB_USER_PASS = {PASSWORD}